 Source: Adapted from Passenger Transport Mode Shares in World Cities, Journeys, December 2014.

-Modal split across cities can vary substantially according to the level of development, but also to density and land use patterns.
-Dense cities (such as Asian and European cities) are generally more transit-oriented, while less dense cities (namely North American and Australian cities) tend to rely more on the automobile as the dominant mode for urban travel.
-In developing economies, cycling and walking are more prevalent modes, obviously because of their low costs and the lack of modern transport infrastructures.
+Modal split across cities can vary substantially according to the level of development, urban density, and land use patterns.
+Dense cities (such as Asian and European cities) are generally more transit-oriented.
+In contrast, less dense cities (namely in North America and Australia) tend to rely more on the automobile as the dominant mode of urban travel.
+In developing economies, cycling and walking are more prevalent modes because of their low costs and the lack of modern transport infrastructures.
 Economic development, and particularly income growth, are linked with a growing share of the private automobile for commuting.
-For instance, in cities such as Beijing and Shanghai, the share of private vehicles used to be less than 5% in the 1990s, but by the 2010s it increased to 20-25%.
+For instance, in cities such as Beijing and Shanghai, the share of private vehicles used to be less than 5% in the 1990s, but by the 2010s, it increased to 20-25%.
 Outside economic considerations, social preferences can also play a significant role, such as the large share of cycling in Amsterdam (38%) and the large share of the automobile in Dallas (89%).
 It remains to be seen how the modal composition of urban mobility will evolve in the future.